Superconductivity of anomalous pseudospin: Introduction

-Here we generalize this symmetry based approach by identifying electronic band degeneracies that are split {\it solely} by SOC in materials with both inversion, $I$, and time-reversal, $T$, symmetries.
+Specifically, we identify electronic band degeneracies that are split {\it solely} by SOC in materials with both inversion, $I$ and time-reversal $T$, symmetries.
 This requires bands that are at least four-fold degenerate when SOC is ignored.
 Such band degeneracies are not generic and require symmetries beyond the usual two-fold pseudospin (or Kramers) degeneracy that arises from $TI$ symmetry.
-Here we focus on 2D momentum planes, nodal planes, where this occurs.
-This is the largest region in momentum space for which the required four-fold electronic degeneracies can appear when SOC is ignored.
-As discussed in a variety of contexts \cite{Yang:2017,Zhang:2018,Hirschmann:2021,Leonhardt:2021}, such nodal planes arise in non-symmorphic crystal structures.
+As discussed in a variety of contexts \cite{Bradley:1972,Zhang:2018,Hirschmann:2021,Leonhardt:2021}, such degeneracies can arise in non-symmorphic crystal structures.
+Here we focus on the largest momentum region in the 3D Brillouin zone that allows such degeneracies.
+This occurs on 2D momentum planes, which are often called nodal planes.
+More specifically, this is the largest region in momentum space for which the required four-fold electronic degeneracies can appear when SOC is ignored.
 Here we provide a complete list of space groups for which this occurs and provide symmetry based $kp$ theories for all time-reversal-invariant momenta (TRIM) on these nodal planes.
 As discussed later, many relevant superconductors exhibit Fermi surfaces near these TRIM.
-We find that the SOC-split electronic states on these nodal planes generically exhibit a pseudospin that has a different symmetry than that of usual spin-1/2 fermions (this generalizes a result we found for space group P4/nmm \cite{Cavanagh:2022}).
+We find that the SOC-split electronic states on these nodal planes generically exhibit a pseudospin that has a different symmetry than that of usual spin-1/2 fermions (this generalizes a result we found for space group P4/nmm in the context of locally non-centrosymmetric superconductor CeRh$_2$As$_2$ \cite{Cavanagh:2022}).
 Here we name this anomalous pseudospin and examine the consequences of this anomalous pseudospin on superconductivity.
 We find that this anomalous pseudospin plays a central role on the superconducting magnetic response and on the properties of spin-triplet superconductivity.
-Our results complement and provide further insight on earlier nodal and topological classifications of superconductivity in non-symmorphic materials \cite{Daido:2019,Sumita:2018,Kobayashi:2016,Kobayashi:2014,Micklitz:2009}.
+Our results provide further insight on earlier nodal and topological classifications of superconductivity in non-symmorphic materials \cite{Norman:1995,Micklitz:2017,Micklitz:2017-2,Daido:2019,Yanase:2016,Sumita:2018,Kobayashi:2016,Kobayashi:2014,Micklitz:2009,Taufour:2022}.
+Furthermore, all the non-symmorphic crystal structures we examine have Wyckoff positions with site symmetries that contain inversion symmetry.
+So, although unusual magnetic response is typically associated with locally noncentrosymmetric superconductors, our theory establishes that the local $I$ breaking is not an essential ingredient, and our classification may guide the experimental search for new materials where local $I$ breaking is not a feature.